BA MAJOR & MINOR

 Whether you have career ambitions in music or want to incorporate music into your broader liberal arts experience, our Music program is a great opportunity.
 We offer a major (BA) and minor, stressing regional and cultural contexts through a methodological hybrid of music theory and performance, Appalachian studies, cultural studies, musicology, and ethnomusicology.

 A cornerstone of our program is a unique concentration in Traditional Music that emphasizes the multicultural roots, influences, and varieties of vernacular music within Southern Appalachia.
-If you have interests outside of Traditional Music, you can choose a concentration in General Music that maintains the framework of the degree with an alternative set of core criteria and coursework.
+In addition, our vibrant jazz program includes multiple student ensembles and individual instruction in a wide variety of instruments and voice.

 Group & Individual Instruction